VisitRome.com

 Jan 26, 2026

-1 min read
+7 min read

 They say all roads lead to Rome... but once you're actually in Rome, how do you get around without getting lost in a labyrinth of cobblestone streets and ancient ruins?
 Does Rome have Uber or do you just hop onto a chariot with a strapping gladiator at the helm?
 Don't worry, we've got you covered.
 Let's see the ins and outs of getting around Rome, from hoofing it on foot to hailing a cab like a local.

 The good news is, Rome's historic center is surprisingly compact and pedestrian-friendly.
-Think of it like a giant, open-air museum – you can wander from the Trevi Fountain to the Pantheon to the Spanish Steps without breaking a sweat (well, maybe a little sweat, depending on the season).
+Think of it like a giant, open-air museum – you can wander from the Trevi Fountain to the pantheon">Pantheon to the Spanish Steps without breaking a sweat (well, maybe a little sweat, depending on the season).
 With a bit of planning, you can easily hit all the major sights on foot, taking in the city's lively atmosphere along the way.
 Having just spent a week in Rome this August, I can vouch for how easy it can be to walk around in the centre or to walk in to the centre from some of the surrounding neighborhoods.
 It’s true, even in August, Rome can be walkable.

 If you’re not familiar with the layout of the city, we found that Google Maps walking directions were a good way to ensure you arrive at your destination without getting hopelessly lost.
 Of course, you don’t always have to have a specific destination in mind.
 It can be equally, or perhaps even more, rewarding just to lace up your comfiest shoes and let your curiosity guide you.

 A few highlights you want to consider when walking in Rome.
 A stroll along the Tiber River at sunset will have numerous photo opportunities.
 On the way you are likely to stumble upon piazzas, or simply people-watch at a sidewalk cafe - these are the moments that make Rome memorable.
 And the best part?
-You don't have to worry about navigating confusing public transportation or hailing expensive taxis.

 "While Uber does operate in Rome, navigating the city's intricate streets can be a challenge.
-I often recommend using public transport or traditional taxis for a more authentic experience, as they can access areas where rideshares may struggle."
+I often recommend using public transport or traditional taxis for a more authentic taste, as they can access areas where rideshares may struggle."

 Giovanni Rossi - Transportation Consultant